-- m1_pmsm_appconfig.h-contains the definitions of constants for the application control processes, parameters of the motor and regulators, and the constants for other vector-control-related algorithms.
+- mdk-for the uVision Keil IDE. - m1_pmsm_appconfig.h-contains the definitions of constants for the application control processes, parameters of the motor and regulators, and the constants for other vector-control-related algorithms.
 When you tailor the application for a different motor using the Motor Control Application Tuning (MCAT) tool, the tool generates this file at the end of the tuning process. - main.c-contains the basic application initialization (enabling interrupts), subroutines for accessing the MCU peripherals, and interrupt service routines.
-The FreeMASTER communication is performed in the background infinite loop. - board.c-contains the functions for the UART, GPIO, and SysTick initialization. - board.h-contains the definitions of the board LEDs, buttons, UART instance used for FreeMASTER, and so on. - clock_config-contains the CPU clock setup functions.
-These files are going to be generated by the clock tool in the future. - mcdrv.h-this file ensures the abstraction of the mcdrv_evkbimxrt10xx.h file inclusion. - mcdrv_evkbimxrt10xx.c-contains the motor-control driver peripherals initialization functions that are specific for the board and MCU used. - mcdrv_evkbimxrt10xx.h-header file for mcdrv_evkbimxrt10xx.c.
-This file contains the macros for changing the PWM period and the ADC channels assigned to the phase currents and board voltage. - freemaster_cfg.h-the FreeMASTER configuration file containing the FreeMASTER communication and features setup. - pin_mux-port configuration files.
+The FreeMASTER communication is performed in the background infinite loop. - board.c-contains the functions for the UART, GPIO, and SysTick initialization. - board.h-contains the definitions of the board LEDs, buttons, UART instance used for FreeMASTER, and so on. - clock_config.c and .h-contains the CPU clock setup functions.
+These files are going to be generated by the clock tool in the future. - mc_periph_init.c-contains the motor-control driver peripherals initialization functions that are specific for the board and MCU used. - mc_periph_init.h-header file for mcdrv_evkbimxrt1xxx.c.
+This file contains the macros for changing the PWM period and the ADC channels assigned to the phase currents and board voltage. - freemaster_cfg.h-the FreeMASTER configuration file containing the FreeMASTER communication and features setup. - pin_mux and .h-port configuration files.
 It is recommended to generate these files in the pin tool.